AltaPay/plugin-shopify/wiki.md

 1. Navigate to the Admin page, using the URL.
 2. Select **Apps** in the left hand pane, and then **AltaPay Omni Gateway**.
 3. Then select the **Miscellaneous** button at the top of the window.
 You will see two tabs; ensure that you are working in the correct one:
-- **Test** for configuring a test account which can be used to test the gateway.
+- **Test**, for configuring a test account which can be used to test the gateway.
 No actual financial transactions will be made via this account.
-- **Production** for configuring the production account, i.e. the account which will enable actual financial transactions. **If test mode is enabled in the AltaPay Omni gateway, all transactions, including those done in the Production tab, will go to the test gateway and no actual transactions will take place.**
+- **Production**, for configuring the production account, i.e. the account which will enable actual financial transactions. **If test mode is enabled in the AltaPay Omni gateway, all transactions, including those done in the Production tab, will go to the test gateway and no actual transactions will take place.**
 4. Navigate to the **Query by id** page.
 5. Complete the details, specifying the relevant payment method, and the gift card token.